Energy & Environmental Science

-Energy & Environmental Science is a monthly peer-reviewed scientific journal publishing original (primary) research and review articles.
-The journal covers work of an interdisciplinary nature in the biochemical and biophysical sciences and chemical and mechanical engineering disciplines.
-It covers energy area.
-Energy & Environmental Science is published by the Royal Society of Chemistry and the editor-in-chief is Joseph Hupp (Northwestern University, USA).
+Energy & Environmental Science, also known as EES, is a monthly peer-reviewed scientific journal publishing original (primary) research and review articles.
+The journal covers agenda-setting work of an interdisciplinary nature relating to energy science.
+Energy & Environmental Science is published by the Royal Society of Chemistry.

-According to the Journal Citation Reports, the journal has a 2017 impact factor of 30.067, ranking it 4th out of 163 journals in the category "Chemistry, Multidisciplinary", first out of 88 journals in the category "Energy & Fuels", first out of 135 journals in the category "Engineering, Chemical", and first among 225 journals in the category "Environmental Sciences".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 32.4.
+The editor-in-chief is Jenny Nelson (Imperial College London).

+In 2022, the Royal Society of Chemistry launched its first companion journal EES Catalysis, followed by two further new companion journals EES Batteries and EES Solar in 2024.
+With Energy & Environmental Science as the flagship family journal, these four journals now make up the EES Family.

 Article types

 Energy & Environmental Science publishes the following types of articles: Research Papers (original scientific work); Review Articles, Perspectives, and Minireviews (feature review-type articles of broad interest); Communications (original scientific work of an urgent nature), Opinions (personal, often speculative, viewpoints or hypotheses on a current topic), and Analysis Articles (in-depth examination of energy and environmental technologies, strategies, policies, and general conceptual frameworks of general interest).